August 15-18, 2019

-Activities, Open Space offerings, meals, and rituals combine to create a container for the deepening of NVC.More details will become available as the camp approaches.
+Activities, Open Space offerings, meals, and rituals combine to create a container for the deepening of NVC.More about schedule and Open Space technology

-About the Facilitators
+About the Host Facilitators

 For over thirty years, Steve Torma has gently guided our culture toward cooperation and regeneration.
 He is the former President of Earthaven Ecovillage, where he continues to live his passion for community and sustainability.
 He co-founded The REAL Center in 2007 and was a core faculty member for The Asheville Tantra School.
 Steve is trained in Nonviolent Communication, Radical Honesty, Body Electric, Cuddle Party, Restorative Circles, Permaculture, and Creation Spirituality.
 Through his compassionate presence and guidance, Steve has helped countless people to find healing, direction, and meaning in their lives.